Windshield-Viper/digital-math-notes/src/site/notes/Home - Sid's Math Notes.md

 ---

 ## **Home**
 Here are all my AP Calculus AB notes!
-Use cmd/ctrl + K to search for a specific topic, or see below for all topics covered in the course so far.
+Use cmd/ctrl + K to search for a specific topic, or see below for all topics covered in Mr. Schachter’s class.

 ## Selected important stuff
 [[School/2023-2024/AP Calculus/Module 3/Unit 3 Formula Sheet - MOST DERIVATIVE STUFF\|Unit 3 Formula Sheet - MOST DERIVATIVE STUFF]]